You know, I'm looking at my email during the break here and I'm being told by a lot of people they had no idea that French cops were unarmed.

 Right.

-This is pretty much uh pretty much accurate.
+Yep, this is pretty much accurate.

-They wore leather collars, which is why Marines are called leather necks.
+They wore leather collars, which is why Marines are called leathernecks.

-Um none of this was ever taught.
+None of this was ever taught.

 Very little of it.

-And so I learned all this uh much later in uh in life, and it was fascinating to learn it.
+And so I learned all this much, much later in life.

-Um if you Google Jefferson Barbary Pirates, that'll probably get you everything you need to know.
+If you Google Jefferson Barbary Pirates, that'll probably get you everything you need to know.

 Joey, I appreciate the call.